randomairborne/ImprovedZeppelinDocs/LinuxSetup.md

 3. In Nano, **right click** to paste the text.
 Then press **Ctrl-X** then **Y** then **Enter** to save and close the file.
 4. `sudo ln -s /etc/nginx/sites-available/zeppelin /etc/nginx/sites-enabled/zeppelin`
 5. `sudo systemctl restart nginx`
     - Make sure there are no errors.
-If there are, run `systemctl journal nginx.service` (or whatever command it tells you to run) to view the error log and ask in the Zeppelin Discord server.
+If there are, run `systemctl journal nginx.service` (or whatever command it tells you to run, it'll list a command to run if it fails to restart) to view the error log and ask in the Zeppelin Discord server.

 That's it!
 The bot should be fully functional.
 The dashboard should be accessible at http://[localhost|domain|ip]:1234.
-If there are any issues, or to see sample configs, please visit the Zeppelin Discord Server
+If there are any issues, or to see sample configs, please visit the Zeppelin Discord Server.